Tasmania’s manufacturing sector is globally competitive in food and beverage processing, smart technologies, forestry, maritime and defence.

 The Business Growth Strategy outlines a range of initiatives and strategies in place to build emerging companies and start ups.

-Tasmania offers a stable workforce with an excellent industrial relations record.
+Tasmania offers a stable workforce with a long, strong history of good industrial relations.
 The total cost of employing workers in Tasmania is less than in any other Australian state or territory.

 Tasmanian training providers work with local industry to ensure their training needs are met and to ensure transferrable and essential skills are created within the state.

 The Manufacturing Centre of Excellence in Burnie on Tasmania’s north west coast is home to facilities, training spaces and equipment designed to develop workers’ and students’ skills in advanced manufacturing.
 It features:

 - the largest simulated work environment in the southern hemisphere

 - a welding simulator training centre with 8 portable virtual-reality simulators